timgshi/bombtranslator/README.txt

 Google Translate:
 Spanish or Castilian is an Iberian Romance language group.
-It is one of the six official UN languages​​.
+It is one of the six official UN languages.
 It is the second most spoken language in the world by the number of people who are native speakers, after Mandarin Chinese.
 It is also an official language in several major international political and economic organizations.
 It is spoken as a first and second language more than 450 million and more than 500 million people if you count those who have learned as a foreign language can be the third most spoken language by total speakers.